 The module consists of stacked 2D convolutional layers, combined with batch normalization and nonlinear activation functions.
 The channel configuration evolves across the network depth as $[2, 4, \cdots, 2^\nu, \cdots, 4, 2]$, where the initial value of $2$ reflects the real and imaginary components of the input, and $\nu$ represents the depth of the network.
 By virtue of carefully selected kernel sizes, padding schemes, and a symmetric channel structure, the output of the CNN module is guaranteed to preserve the dimensionality of the input.

 \paragraph{Delay-Domain Representation for Multi-Path Pattern Utilization} To complement the frequency-domain representation, the CSI is also transformed into the delay domain, where the signal is described in terms of propagation delays rather than subcarrier frequencies.
 In this view, each tap corresponds to the signal arriving through a distinct propagation path—for example, direct transmission or reflections from surrounding objects. \cite{Rappaport2024, tse-2005} The resulting path-level representation aggregates the per-subcarrier responses into a small number of significant taps that capture the dominant paths and overall delay spread.
-This form is typically sparser and more stable, offering a more physically interpretable structure that can improve learning performance \cite{lu-2020-multi-resolution-csi-feedback, ji2023enhancingdeeplearningperformance}.
+This form is physically meaningful for multipath propagation and can be more concentrated when the channel is approximately sparse or compressible in the delay domain, which may help the network exploit dominant path structure more effectively \cite{bajwa2010compressed, lu-2020-multi-resolution-csi-feedback, ji2023enhancingdeeplearningperformance}.
 Let $\mathbf{X}_{\mathbf{f}} \in \RR^{|\mathcal{T}| \times 2N_{\mathrm{sc}}}$, obtained from the $\mathbf{X}_{\mathrm{CNN}}$ by concatenating the real and imaginary dimensions, denote the real-valued representation of the CSI sequence in the frequency domain.
 The transformation from frequency to delay domain is accomplished via the inverse discrete Fourier transform (IDFT), expressed as

 Here, $\mathbf{X}_{\mathbf{f}}^{\CC} \in \CC^{|\mathcal{T}| \times N_{\mathrm{sc}}}$ denotes the complex-valued tensor converted from $\mathbf{X}_{\mathbf{f}}$ for the IDFT operation, and $\mathbf{F}_{\mathbf{d}} \in \CC^{N_{\mathrm{sc}} \times N_{\mathrm{sc}}}$ is the unitary DFT matrix.
 Subsequently, the tensors are converted back into real-valued form: $\mathbf{X}_{\mathbf{d}} \in \RR^{|\mathcal{T}| \times 2N_{\mathrm{sc}}}$ is obtained from $\mathbf{X}_{\mathbf{d}}^{\CC}$ by concatenating its real and imaginary components along the last dimension, representing the real-valued CSI sequence in the delay domain.